Broham/PassGen/readme.md

 ```

 ### Other stuff:
-PassGen should only be used for internal security testing.
+**Again - PassGen should only be used for internal security testing.  **

 PassGen only substitutes characters for alpha characters.
 This means that if you include numbers or symbols, they will not be replaced with any characters.